wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed: a warning message, undefined index, which appeared in the debug mode when the Delete Selected Units button was pressed.

 = 1.2.0 =
 * Fixed: some lines of code which caused warning messages when the WordPress debug mode is turned on.
 * Added: the ability to clean up once-off events upon plugin deactivation.